reshufflehq/poll-with-routes/README.md

 [![CircleCI](https://circleci.com/gh/reshufflehq/poll.svg?style=svg)](https://circleci.com/gh/reshufflehq/poll)

-## Poll App - Full Stack
+## Poll With Routes App - Full Stack

 This application provides a frontend view for the poll, and backend logic to track votes persistently for users.
+It also provides a convenient `/poll-data` endpoint which provides access to the raw poll data (in JSON format).

 Customizable React poll application written with Reshuffle.